leviat-tech/concrete/README.md

 ## Documentation

-Documentation for all components can be found at [concrete.crh.io](https://concrete.crh.io).
+Full documentation can be found at [leviat-concrete.netlify.app](https://leviat-concrete.netlify.app/).

-## Contributing

-Contributors should follow the [Guide for Contributors](/CONTRIBUTORS.md) for instructions on setting up the development environment.